Why is exposure to BFR relevant to health?

 - Types of biospecimens: Plasma and serum are the most commonly used biological matrices for BFR, although other matrices such as urine have been used.

 - Types of environmental samples: Dust is the most common medium analyzed, but air, silicone wristbands, and other media have been used.
+Most halogenated persistent organic pollutants (POP) are lipophilic.
+Additional sample volumes are required for lipid measurements.

 How does HHEAR ensure the quality of its analyses?